cap-js/docs/java/outbox.md

 CqnService outboxedS4 = myCustomOutbox.outboxed(remoteS4);
 ```

-The outboxed service can be cached; caching them is thread-safe.
+The outboxed service is thread-safe and can be cached.
-Any service that implements the interface `com.sap.cds.services.Service`
+Any service that implements the `Service` interface can be outboxed.
-or an inherited interface can be outboxed.
-Each call to the outboxed service is asynchronously
-executed, if the API method internally calls the method `com.sap.cds.services.Service.emit(EventContext)`.
+Each call to the outboxed service is asynchronously executed, if the API method internally calls the method `Service.emit(EventContext)`.

 ::: warning Asynchronous execution
-All calls to `CqnService.run` methods return null since they're executed asynchronously.
+If a method has a return value, the method on the outboxed service will always return `null` since it is executed asynchronously.
+A common example for this are the `CqnService.run(...)` methods.
 :::

 A service wrapped by an outbox can be unboxed by calling the API `OutboxService.unboxed(Service)`.
 Method calls to the unboxed